 Loss of Clinical Privileges

-The hospitals and clinics granting privileges to doctors typically want to distance themselves from practitioners who have committed malpractice.
-Depending on the circumstances of the malpractice, a doctor might lose privileges at one or more facilities if they lose their malpractice claim.
+Hospitals and clinics that grant privileges to doctors typically want to distance themselves from practitioners who have committed malpractice.
+Depending on the circumstances of the malpractice, a doctor might lose privileges at one or more facilities if they lose their malpractice claim

 Exclusion From Federal and State Healthcare Programs